polarbeargo/Security-Engineer-Nanodegree-Program-Vulnerable-Web-Application/README.md

 ### We can retrieve the user information by modifying customers/id/1

 - After we manipulated the Cookie gain admin rights.
-- Heading to Customers page hit view button..
+- Heading to Customers page hit view button.
 - Hit xhr type file go to Resonse tab then open new window.
 ![][image7]
 - You can see by modifying customers/id/2 we can direct retrieve the user information.